dbc60/blog/content/note/2016-03-16-paintball-net-sample-sdd.md

 There are a lot of FPS games available, including some paintabll-themed mods of those games, and some with better technology driving them.
 What makes us think that *Paintball Net* will find a place among them?

 Player progression against competition.
-: Players learn the game while playing against each other in a well-balanced environemtn.
-All players have the same 'weight limt' for equipment carried, so even advanced players with better equipment must choose their weapons and equipment carefully.
+: Players learn the game while playing against each other in a well-balanced environment.
+All players have the same 'weight limit' for equipment carried, so even advanced players with better equipment must choose their weapons and equipment carefully.

 Player persistence.
 : All player information is tracked and mainatained.
 Whichever field a player plays on, his statistics and equipment are there waiting for him.
 Players can also customize their equipment to fit their own playing style.

 Community emphasis.
 : *Paintball Net* is designed to support a *real* sense of community.
 WIth full-featured chat in the Ready Room, players can interact (or not) and get to know each other.
 Also, *Paintball Net* supports global teams of players that play together.

-Unique paintball equpment with a 'real' paintball fell.
+Unique paintball equipment with a 'real' paintball feel.
-* *Paintball Net* uses 3D technology to create unique and outlandish paintball equipment, such as 'refracto suits' and 'jetpacks,' while preserving the thrill of real paintball.
-And unlike a lot of paintball mods based on 'deathmatch' games, *Paintball Net* uses a single-hit match elimination model --- no endless 'respawning' of players.
+: *Paintball Net* uses 3D technology to create unique and outlandish paintball equipment, such as 'refracto suits' and 'jetpacks,' while preserving the thrill of real paintball.
+And unlike a lot of paintball mods based on 'deathmatch' games, *Paintball Net* uses a single-hit match elimination model
+  --- no endless 'respawning' of players.

 ### Storyboard in Pictures
 You might also want to include a more traditional storyboard section in your design summary.
 It can be a collection of screenshot mock-ups that show the game as it might be played, with accompanying descriptions of what is happening in each scene.

 ## Design Details

 ## References

 - *The* Indie Game Development Survival Guide.